Secondary Liability - Definition

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Business Management & Operations

 What is Secondary Liability?

-Secondary liability refers to a legal commitment where a party assumes responsibility for another party’s action.
-In layman terms, a secondary liability involves acting as a surety for an entity and taking claim of all their actions.
-This situation mostly occurs when one party contributes to, assist in, or involves in an act which is illegally performed by the other party.
-This concept is mostly applied to cases of the infringement of intellectual properties like copyrights, trademarks, and patents.
+Secondary liability refers to a legal commitment where a party assumes responsibility for another party's action.
+In layman terms, secondary liability involves acting as a surety for an entity and taking claim of all their actions.
+This situation mostly occurs when one party contributes to, assists in, or is involved in an act which is illegally performed by the other party.

 Secondary liability comes in two forms - vicarious liability and contributory liability.
 Vicarious liability is liability for the actions of others.
 Contributory liability is liability for participating in an activity for which another is deemed liable.